itouch2/PhotoTweaks/README.md

 ## Usage

-PhotoTweaksViewController offers all the operations to crop the photo, which include crop and rotate the photo.
+PhotoTweaksViewController offers all the operations to crop the photo, which includes translation, rotate and scale..

 To use it,